-- Your child will be covered under your health insurance plan beginning on the date he or she is placed in your home.
+- Your child will be covered under your health insurance plan beginning on the date they are placed in your home.
 Find out what documents your insurance company requires for authentication, such as the adoption petition. - Check for any exclusions in your health insurance policy relating to pre-existing conditions. - Update wills and change beneficiary designations on life insurance policies as needed.